Pillar of Marketing

 The “why” is environmental activism.
 Patagonia is focused on “using business to inspire and implement solutions to the environmental crisis.”
 It’s in their mission statement.
 It’s their very reason for being.

 How is Patagonia doing this?
 By focusing on sustainability and environmental consciousness in every aspect of their company, from manufacturing to recycled materials to political campaigning to charitable donations.
-Patagonia lives their “why” in every step of their process.
+Patagonia lives their “why” in every step of its process.

 So what’s the “what?”
 That’s the easy part: Patagonia makes clothing, from casual wear to cutting-edge outdoor gear that can handle the harshest of climates.